 "Life is like a snowball and all you need is some wet snow and a really long hill."

-However, he earned his fortune the old-fashioned way through conservative investing practices and living a frugal life.
+However, he earned his fortune in the old-fashioned way through conservative investing practices and by living a frugal life.
 As far as his portfolio went, Newsmax reported that

 Read's investments included shares of AT&T, Bank of America, CVS, Deere, General Electric and General Motors.
 "He only invested in what he knew and what paid dividends.
 That was important to him," his lawyer, Laurie Rowell, told CNBC.